 In the 1400s Early European explorers brought the seeds from South America back to Europe and they quickly spread around the world often as an alternative to black pepper which was very expensive at that time.

-Cayenne, Capsicum annuum, peppers contain capsaicin which stimulates heat sensors in the skin.
-Applied topically, capsaicin stimulates nerve cells to release a neurotransmitter that sends pain messages to the nervous system to release a chemical called substance P. When the nerve cell supply of substance P becomes depleted no pain signals can be transmitted to the brain until the nerve endings accumulate more.
-This minimizes pain while providing a warm feeling to the skin and underlying tissue.
-Capsaicin helps to temporarily relieve pain from sore muscles, arthritis and nerve pain (neuralgia).
+Cayenne peppers contain capsaicin which stimulates heat sensors in the skin.
+Applied topically, capsaicin stimulates nerve cells to release neurotransmitters which temporarily inhibit the pain nerves from sending pain messages to the brain while providing a warm feeling to the skin and underlying tissue.
+Capsaicin helps to temporarily relieve pain from sore muscles, arthritis, and nerve pain (neuralgia).

 Please Note: The content and information on this website regarding folklore or health-related benefits of certain ingredients is for educational purposes only and is in no way intended and should not be construed as medical advice to diagnose, treat, cure, or prevent any disease or health condition.

 The information provided is not meant to substitute the advice provided by your personal physician or other medical professionals.
 Do not use the information found on this website to self-diagnose any medical conditions or treat any health problems or diseases.

 If you have medical concerns regarding yourself or your family you should seek the advice of qualified, licensed health professionals.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 This information has not been evaluated by the Food and Drug Administration.
 This notice is required by the Federal Food, Drug and Cosmetic Act.

 Our ingredients descriptions are about TOPICAL (external) use ONLY.
 For internal use always consult your physician or healthcare provider.

 If you are trying a new product we suggest doing a small patch test.